-Revenues from mining operations increased by 15.8% to \$1,896.8 million in 2014 from \$1,638.4 million in 2013 due primarily to increased gold production, partially offset by lower sales prices realized on gold and silver and lower silver production in 2014 compared with 2013.
-Revenues from mining operations were \$1,917.7 million in 2012 (US GAAP basis).
+Revenues from mining operations increased by \$88.6 million, or 4.7%, to \$1,985.4 million in 2015 from \$1,896.8 million in 2014 primarily due to increased gold and silver production, partially offset by lower sales prices realized on gold and silver.
+Revenues from mining operations were \$1,638.4 million in 2013.

-Sales of precious metals (gold and silver) accounted for 98.6% of revenues from mining operations in 2014, up from 97.7% in 2013 and 96.6% in 2012.
-The increase in the percentage of revenues from precious metals compared with 2013 is due primarily to increased gold production, partially offset by lower sales prices realized on gold and silver and decreased silver and zinc production.
+Sales of precious metals (gold and silver) accounted for 99.7% of revenues from mining operations in 2015, up from 98.6% in 2014 and 97.7% in 2013.
+The increase in the percentage of revenues from precious metals compared with 2014 is primarily due to increased gold and silver production, partially offset by lower sales prices realized on gold and silver and decreased zinc production.
 Revenues from mining operations are accounted for net of related smelting, refining, transportation and other charges.